5 signs your relationship has run its course, according to a therapist

 Remember, people change over time.
 Our plans change, our preferences change and maybe even our goals.
 At the beginning of a relationship when the hormones and endorphins are coursing through our veins, we tend to be really positive about everything.
 We are certain everything will just work out and we will be able to navigate any of those possible differences.

 But sometimes the reality is different.
 When you talk and discuss things and maybe even fight but feel that you are just not moving forward, these unresolved issues that are often swept under the carpet become a huge part of why we drift apart from one another.
 When you stop talking about certain things, this only leads to unresolved conflicts.

-If you’re noticing yourself feeling really distant from your partner and you have less and less things in common with them, and perhaps just feeling disinterested or just numb or neutral towards the relationship, this is a sign that something needs to change.
+If you’re noticing yourself feeling really distant from your partner and you have fewer and fewer things in common with them, and perhaps you’re just feeling disinterested or just numb or neutral towards the relationship, this is a sign that something needs to change.

 Karolina Jurasik is a therapist with MyMind.
 MyMind provides affordable counselling and psychotherapy online or face-to-face in their Dublin, Cork and Limerick centres in over 15 languages.
 Visit www.MyMind.org to book an appointment or call 076 680 1060.

 This article was originally published in May 2022.